Journaling in Exchange Online

 anonymous.
 Accordingly, these messages are not journaled as external.

 You can implement targeted journaling rules by specifying the SMTP address of the recipient you want to journal.
-The recipient can be a mailbox, distribution group, mail user, or contact.
+The recipient can be a mailbox, distribution group, dynamic distribution group, mail user, or contact.
 These recipients may be subject to regulatory requirements, or they may be involved in legal proceedings where email messages or other communications are collected as evidence.
 By targeting specific recipients or groups of recipients, you can easily configure a journaling environment that matches your organization's processes and meets regulatory and legal requirements.
 Targeting only the specific recipients that need to be journaled also minimizes storage and other costs associated with retention of large amounts of data.

 All messages sent to or from the journaling recipients you specify in a journaling rule are journaled.
 If you specify a distribution group as the journaling recipient, all messages sent to or from members of the distribution group are journaled.
 If you don't specify a journaling recipient, all messages sent to or from recipients that match the journal rule scope are journaled.